tumblr/XExtensionItem/README.md

 * The application displays a `UIActivityViewController` and puts both an `NSURL` and `NSString` in its activity items array.
 * Only extensions that are explicitly defined to accept both URLs *and* strings will be displayed in the activity controller.
 To continue the examples from above, Tumblr would but Instapaper would not.

 Rather than populating `activityItems` with multiple objects and losing support for inflexible extensions, its best to use a single `NSExtensionItem` with metadata added to it.
-X-Extension-Item makes this easy by exposing an API that provides type-safe access to generic metadata parameters that applications and extensions can populate without needing to worry about the implementation details of the app or extension on the other side of the handshake.
+XExtensionItem makes this easy by exposing an API that provides type-safe access to generic metadata parameters that applications and extensions can populate without needing to worry about the implementation details of the app or extension on the other side of the handshake.

 ## Usage

 ### Generic parameters

-X-Extension-Item currently supports the following generic parameters (more information on each parameter can be found in the `XExtensionItemParameters` [header documentation](XExtensionItem/XExtensionItemParameters.h)):
+XExtensionItem currently supports the following generic parameters (more information on each parameter can be found in the `XExtensionItemParameters` [header documentation](XExtensionItem/XExtensionItemParameters.h)):

 * Tags
 * Source URL